eulerlab/mouse-scene-cam/code/README.md

 Code to generate main and supplementary figures.
+You need to add the data to the folder `data` before running those notebooks.